-We talked to Wael Khattar of Anachron Technologies about the fastest way from idea to product and here is what he said about it.
+Wael Khattar of Anachron Technologies tells us about the fastest way to convert an idea to product.

 Tell us about you, your career, how you founded Anachron Technologies.